 The most frustrating part of the entire Leon campaign is without a doubt the game mechanics, whether its the fact that Simmons is a longer boss fight than Sin or Lavos or even Ruby Weapon, or the fact that the Indiana Jones shit will once again kill you like it did in RE4 and RE5, as if you haven’t dealt with it before.
 You get killed for no reason by trains, corner raped by badly timed spit from the last boss, take damage for no reason from zombies because they had their arms stretched out even though you kicked them first, or you screw up button prompts even when you hit the button at the right time.

-Also let me make a sidenote: I hate the graphics.
-Idk how it looks on PS3, I haven’t bought my PS3 version yet, but it doesn’t even look as good as RE5 on 360.
+On to the next thing.
+I hate the graphics.
+Sometimes this version of MT Framework is absolutely gorgeous, but most times it doesn’t even look as good as RE5 on 360, much less PC.
 Most of it looks okay but for example the Chinese city in the background looks like ass, as do some views of the player models.
 I also hate the laser sight.
 You have to actually switch back to the crosshair to be able to proceed past a certain point in the game.

 There are two separate scenarios in the game where you have to repeat the CoD MW2 Ice Climbing and the button prompts give you absolutely no indication how to do them properly.
 You have to have a sudden revelation that the proper way to do it is exactly like Soap climbing the ice.
 It is the most retarded thing you have to actually press buttons to do in the history of Resident Evil, since the rock punching in RE5.